How Steve Miller Found Himself Accused of Setting Someone’s Clothes on Fire

 The embarrassing incident certainly didn't slow Miller's career, which continued to gather momentum with the release of Fly Like an Eagle, his band's ninth studio album, the following year.
 A No. 3 multiplatinum hit that spun off three huge singles ("Take the Money and Run," "Rock'n Me," and the title track), it cemented the Steve Miller Band's status as one of rock's biggest names, and added another successful chapter to the unlikely rebirth they'd enjoyed with The Joker after years of toiling in the trenches.

-Fast forward to 2015, after what he admitted was "a long, long, long, long, long, long, long, long, long, long, long, long time," and that steady effort seemed to finally pay off: Miller was finally confirmed as a Rock and Roll Hall of Fame inductee.
+Fast forward to 2015, after what he admitted was "a long, long, long, long, long, long, long, long, long, long, long, long time," and that steady effort seemed to finally pay off: Miller was finally inducted into the Rock and Roll Hall of Fame.